 - 9.1.
 All bodies to which the SPFM is directly applicable must operate a risk management strategy in accordance with the relevant guidance issued by Scottish Ministers.
 The general principles for a successful risk management strategy are set out in the SPFM. - 9.2.
 The Board recognises the importance of corporate risk management in the activities of the organisation.
 The Board has provided leadership on the importance of risk management at the highest level within the organisation through adoption of risk-based monitoring reports for delivery of the Annual Operational Plan objectives, National Park Plan delivery, and for wider assessment of organisational performance. - 9.3.
 The Audit & Risk Committee and Executive Team lead on embedding risk management processes throughout the organisation.
 Both these groups consider the management of strategic risk and seek to ensure that the required actions to manage risk at a strategic level are appropriately reflected and incorporated in operational delivery plans. - 9.4.
 The Executive prepare a Corporate Risk Register, which is reviewed by the Audit & Risk Committee quarterly to provide scrutiny and oversight of the risks throughout the year.
-This includes scheduled risk deep dives; in 2023/24, Audit & Risk Committee asked for focus on the corporate risks related to Climate Change. - 9.5.
+This includes scheduled risk deep dives; in 2024/25, Audit & Risk Committee chose to focus their deep dives on the corporate risks related to staff retention and resilience and medium-term budget. - 9.5.
 The Authority has also adopted a risk-based approach to the management and monitoring of its Annual Operational Plan, and key aspects of organisational performance and delivery.
 Any increased risk to achievement of targets is assessed, reported to the Executive Management Team, and, where required, remedial action determined and implemented.